6/28/2022 | By Team United

 In fact, CNBC cited research that found 35 percent of people named money as the primary trouble spot with their partner.
 Debt and money concerns have even caused some couples to delay getting married.

 So, what can you do if you or your spouse has brought some financial baggage to your marriage?
 Try these tips to manage your combined debt.

-A study in late 2017 by Ramsey Solutions found that 86 percent of couples who got married in the last five years started out in debt.
+A study by Ramsey Solutions found that 86 percent of couples who got married in the last five years started out in debt.
 It also found that couples who fight about money had about $30,000 on average in consumer debt.

 Using advice you might have heard at your wedding—communication is key—also applies to your household finances and debt.
 Budget guru Dave Ramsey recommends couples regularly talk with each other about money goals and dreams.

 Ramsey also suggests that married couples shouldn’t hide purchases from each other.
 While you might both be on the same page with where you want your finances to be, it doesn’t make sense if the lines of communication break down at the checkout line—in-store or online.